Seven Cleveland Attractions To Visit

 www.greatscience.com

-Located just minutes from FirstEnergy Stadium and the Rock Hall, the Great Lakes Science Center is easily one of the best family friendly attractions in Cleveland.
-With commanding views of Lake Erie at North Coast Harbor, the center operates as both a science museum and educational facility, with a special emphasis on science, technology engineering and math (STEM).
-One of the top attractions at the Science Center is actually outside.
-Visitors should make time to visit the historic 618-foot William G. Mather Steamship, which features some artifacts from the Edmund Fitzgerald.
+Located just minutes from FirstEnergy Stadium and the Rock Hall, the Great Lakes Science Center is easily one of Cleveland’s best family-friendly attractions.
+With commanding views of Lake Erie at North Coast Harbor, the center operates as a science museum and educational facility, particularly emphasizing science, technology, engineering, and math (STEM).
+One of the top attractions at the Science Center is outside.
+Visitors should visit the historic 618-foot William G. Mather Steamship, which features some artifacts from the Edmund Fitzgerald.
 The Great Lakes Science Center is currently open Wednesday through Sunday.

 Related: Top Attractions In The Fox Cities Of Wisconsin